Preserving Breast Tissue Samples

 If there are cancer cells in the margins, more tissue may be removed during the same surgery.

 Sometimes a surgical biopsy (instead of a core needle biopsy) is done to check whether or not there’s cancer in the breast.
 During the surgery, the pathologist may check to see if the frozen sections of tissue contain cancer cells.

 Although a frozen section can give a quick check of the tissue sample, it may not give an accurate result.
 It may show false negative results (the results show no cancer when cancer is present) or false positive results (the results show cancer, but cancer is not present) .

-The results from a frozen sample always need to be confirmed by other diagnostic methods.
+The results from a frozen sample always need to be confirmed by other diagnostic methods (results from a formalin fixed paraffin embedded tissue sample).
 This can take several days.